dewebdes/partizan/README.md

 # Partizan

 Partizan is a robust security tool designed to streamline the detection of dangerous sinks, key terms, and source maps in web applications.
 Built with efficiency and ease of use in mind, it leverages Playwright to provide comprehensive scanning capabilities.
+As part of our **NARROW-RECON** methodology, Partizan focuses on precise and targeted reconnaissance to enhance security measures.

 ## Features